vwaurich/ExternalMemoryLib/README.md

 Please deploy these functions with considerations since the values are written in every call no matter if the calculated time step is invalid or not.
 There is a possibility to check the time every step and provide a fallback value in case the step is before the last time the function was called.
 See ExternalMemoryRealTC (i.e. real array with time control)

+The projects contains binary for 32-bit widows.
+In case you need something different, try to build it yourself.
+All the sources are on board.